axsaucedo/industrial-machine-learning/contents.md

 ## Their userbase exploded

-Now they have 100s of users coming in every day
+Now they have quite a few users coming in every day

-Each user is running several ML algorithms every second
+Each user is running several ML algorithms concurrently

 They tried getting larger and larger AWS servers